leejunhoo-ship-da/pub/SG/privacy_policy.md

 **Membership registration and management (Required information: Identification Numbers, e-mail address, Name, Password, Phone number, Mobile phone number, Address, Company name)**

-- Up to 1 year after last login or last service use
 - In the cases of following reasons, until the end of the reasons
   - If an investigation is in progress due to a violation of the relevant laws and regulations, until the investigation is completed.
   - In case of remaining debts and debts due to service use, until the relevant receivables and debts are settled.